June 2013 Sales License Class Only $299

-It is a great time to get your Massachusetts Real Estate Salesperson License, so call us today and schedule to attend one of our 40-hour Massachusetts Salesperson Pre-License Classes!
-You can finish the class in only 4 days over 2 weekends or on a Tues/Thurs schedule.
-The cost for the Massachusetts Real Estate Salesperson Class is only $299.
-If you find another "Live" class, offered in the same month, for less money, on another school's website, we will match the price.
+It is a great time to get your Massachusetts Real Estate Salesperson License, so call us today and register to attend one of our 40-hour Massachusetts Pre-License Classes!
+You can finish the class in only 4 days over 2 weekends.
+The cost for the Massachusetts Real Estate Salesperson Class is only $349.

 Bill Morgan Real Estate Academy is committed to providing enjoyable, high quality Mass Real Estate Classes.
-My Real Estate Broker, Salesperson License and Continuing Education Classes are always offered at competitive prices.
+My Real Estate Salesperson License Classes and Continuing Education Classes are always offered at competitive prices.
 My Mass Real Estate Classes are informative, entertaining and loaded with current information.
-If you want your Real Estate Salesperson License, Mass Real Estate Continuing Education or Mass Real Estate Broker License Class to be interesting, educational and fun, then my school is the best choice!
+If you want your Real Estate Salesperson License Class or Mass Real Estate Continuing Education Class to be interesting, educational and fun, then my school is the best choice!

 To view the schedules, just click on a link below.